gsoft-inc/sg-orbit/README.md

 ```

 Any updates to the packages (components, SUI theme, tachyons, ...) or Storybook's stories will automatically re-compile the packages and refresh the Storybook app accordingly.

-For more information about the development of a component view blabla..

 ### Update the website